whisperrnote/whisperrflow/README.md

 ## What WhisperrFlow Does

-WhisperrFlow is an AI/onchain native app that unifies your tasks, schedule, and shared events so you can see everything that matters in a single pane.
+WhisperrFlow is an AI-powered productivity app that unifies your tasks, schedule, and shared events so you can see everything that matters in a single pane.
 It automatically highlights key information—due dates, attendance status, availability—so you understand what’s next without jumping between tools.
 The result is a more confident, deliberate daily flow where priorities stay visible and nothing important is overlooked.

 ## Highlights